Over 10000 Pages Indexed

 Another close relative to the AUTOVON system is the AUTOSEVOCOM a worldwide, switched telephone network.
 It provides authorized users with a means for exchanging classified information over communications security (COMSEC) circuitry or over other approved circuitry.
-The system consists of both manual and automated networks within a
+The system consists of both manual and automated networks within a single system.

-listings, general instructions for placing calls, and trouble-reporting procedures are provided.
+For subscribers to the AUTOSEVOCOM network, telephone directories containing subscriber listings, general instructions for placing calls, and trouble-reporting procedures are provided.

 Automatic Digital Network (AUTODIN)